microsoft/jupyter-Kqlmagic/README.rst

-jupyter-Kqlmagic
+Jupyter Kqlmagic
 ===========

-Extension (Magic) to Jupyter notebook and Jupyter lab, that enable notebook experience working with Kusto, ApplicationInsights, and LogAnalytics data.
+Extension (Magic) for Jupyter notebook and Jupyter lab, that enables working with Kusto, ApplicationInsights, and LogAnalytics data.
 ===========

 :Author: Michael Binshtock, mbnshtck@gmail.com